Posts

 Image

 Built: 1941 Architect: Walgate and Elsworth Location: Cnr Andringa & Plein St, Stellenbosch.
 Style: Cape Dutch Revival, Neo-Classical View from south-west.
-Image source: Archistori Timeline Bernardus Fick acquired the land in 1758 and constructed a residence in 1762.
+Image source: Archistori Timeline Bernardus Fick (1725-?) acquired the land from his father in 1758 and constructed a residence in 1762, which he sold in 1770.
 Over time, successive expansions transformed the house into a T-shape featuring an elegant, late-18th-century gable.
 Having escaped the 1875 fire, the structure stood intact until the late 1930s; its exact internal floor plan was captured in a 1939 aerial photograph taken mid-demolition.
-The house was home to notable burghers.
+Over time the house was home to notable burghers.
 Following the 1875 disaster, property owners increasingly abandoned thatched roofing in favour of corrugated iron.
 Many surviving or rebuilt homes were remodeled with Victorian-style corrugated iron verandahs, ornate cast-iron filigree, and straight gables, giving streets like Dorp Street the mixed architectural heritage seen today.
-In 1838, coinciding with the final emancipation of enslaved ...
+In...

 Stillewaters + Helderwaters Apartments - Stellenbosch